 Program Expenditures (\$M) State Funding Federal Funding Other Funding Total Funding

-Actual FY11 \$13.1 \$29.6 \$329.7 \$372.4
+Actual FY12 \$10.7 \$27.4 \$347.0 \$385.1

-Estimated FY12 \$10.3 \$26.7 \$347.1 \$384.1
+Estimated FY13 \$9.9 \$28.2 \$354.5 \$392.5

-Partners: Students and families, State Department of Higher Education, Federal Department of Education, public/private high schools, local outreach programs, UConn Foundation, Student Support Services and Corporate Partners.
+Partners: Students and families, State Office of Higher Education, Federal Department of Education, public/private high schools, local outreach programs, UConn Foundation, Student Support Services and Corporate Partners.

-recipients increased 97%.
-The maximum Pell award increased 61%.
-The Pell recipient growth is a reflection of our active outreach to this population, as well as, financial aid packaging policies that meet the direct costs of our neediest students.
+award increased 61%.
+The Pell recipient growth is a reflection of our active outreach to this population.
 Should there be cuts to federal, state and institutional funding or if funding is not approved for increases to the Federal Pell Grant program, there will be significant challenges to assisting needy students that would impact the University's ability to maintain access for this population.